civican/legisinfo/42-1/bills/C-45/bill_text.md

 ### Section 145

-The Minister may withdraw or withhold a service, the use of a facility, regulatory process, approval, authorization, exemption, product, right or privilege under this Act from any person who fails to pay the fee for it fixed under subsection `142`(1).
+The Minister may, by notice in writing and for a period that he or she specifies, withdraw or withhold a service, the use of a facility, a regulatory process, approval, authorization, exemption, product, right or privilege under this Act from any person who fails to pay the fee for it fixed under subsection `142`(1).

 ### Section 146